bookboon/api/Authenticated.md

 In that case, you must make a new call to `/questions` and continue with the question asking process from here.
 As soon as you get to an empty array of questions, the profile will be unblocked and you can proceed with the download.

 > **Note:** HTTP status code 403 may have other causes than profile incompleteness.
 While you can, and should, use `status_code != 200` to detect if the request has succeeded, in the case of an error, you should proceed to test if `error == 'ProfileIncomplete'`.
 This token is a certain indicator of the problem at hand.

+To enable developers to customize the books the download method takes two parameters `branding` and `rotation`.
+They should be posted with every download.
+They are both GUID types and are provided by Bookboon if relevant.

 ##Retrieving recommendations